This article will throw light on the concept of psychological identity, how it’s related to ego, and the causes of an identity crisis.

-identities may be broadly classified as positive (the identities we like) and negative (the identities we dislike).
+We have many identities that we acquire from our past experiences and cultural backgrounds.
+These identities may be broadly classified as positive (the identities we like) and negative (the identities we dislike).

 For example, you may have a positive identity of ‘being a successful person’ and a negative identity of ‘being short-tempered’.

-It can be either an identity that he liked (positive) or an identity he disliked (negative), but in most cases, an identity crisis is often the result of losing an identity that served to increase a person’s self-worth i.e. a positive identity.
+It can be either an identity that they liked (positive) or an identity they disliked (negative).
+In most cases, an identity crisis is a result of losing an identity that served to increase a person’s self-worth i.e. a positive identity.

 Identity and the ego